Taynton Limestone Formation: Invertebrate fauna

+Pheugothemis: P. westwoodi; Damsel-dragonfly of uncertain placement, while historically described as a member of Gomphidae, Huang et al. 2019 state that it "can[not] be accurately attributed to the Gomphidae, or even the Gomphida."

 Flora

 The flora known from the Stonesfield Slate comprises a relatively diverse flora, with 25 morphospecies present.
 It primarily represents a coastal environment, perhaps seasonally dry with mangrove like environments.
 It is a noticeably different assemblage than the Yorkshire floras of equivalent age, possibly because the latter is thought to represent a deltaic, wetland environment.